 Our schools are our future.
 We all know that.
 I am a proud product of America’s public schools and believe in them deeply.
-Thus, my work supports better public schools for all students!
+My work supports better schools for all students!

 I immigrated to this great land from Holland when I was in 4th grade.
-I learned English rather quickly–because no one in my New Jersey town spoke Dutch, graduated from high school and college, and became a teacher.
+I quickly learned English since no one in my small New Jersey town spoke Dutch, graduated from high school and college, and became a teacher.
 Loved that!
-Alas, I taught in a simpler era when fears of lawsuits and broad national policies did not trample on my daily lessons.
+I taught in a simpler era when fears of lawsuits and broad national policies did not trample on my daily lessons.

-We need to focus squarely on all students to rebuild trust among all players—not continue to grow distrust through litigation, fear of litigation, and all the rest of it.
+What if—we focus squarely on all students to improve outcomes and rebuild trust among all players—not continue to grow distrust through bureaucratic burdens, litigation, fear of litigation, and all the rest of it.

-You’re invited!
-Please join this vital effort to transform special education and return educators and parents to the mission of educating all students.
+You’re invited to join this vital effort to build a NEW special education law that returns educators and parents to the mission of educating all students.
 It is time!
-Check this website and the Special Education Day site (www.specialeducationday.com) for news of our reform efforts.

-As a lawyer, speaker, consultant, and author, and an expert in public education law for more than 35 years, I work with educators, parents, policy makers, and citizens to deal with the legal requirements which impact schools these days.
-I translate complex legalese into plain English, focusing on good preventive practices.
-Here too, I promote policies and strategies that help schools get back to the mission of educating ALL children.
+Second, as a lawyer, speaker, consultant, author, and expert in public education law and policy for more than 35 years, I work with educators, parents, policy makers, and citizens on the challenges that impact schools these days–so we can all get back to the mission of educating all children.

 Among popular presentations are the following:

-- Accomodations and modifications–which is which and why it matters
+- Accommodations and modifications–which is which, why it matters, and what’s fair?